Church for Ottoman Sultans – Hagia Eirene

 Hagia Eirene

-Try to imagine people coming to the Topkapi Palace for whatever business they had to attend to and seeing this church within the confines of the Ottoman imperial court?
-I’m sure that, at that time, no one would’ve mistaken this typical Byzantine structure for anything else.
+Try to imagine people entering the Topkapi Paace for their business and seeing this church within the confines of the imperial court.
+I’m sure that no one at the time would have mistaken this unmistakably Byzantine structure for anything else.

-It was also a powerful message by Fatih Sultan Mehmed, his way of saying that could do whatever he pleased.
-He converted Hagia Sophia into a mosque, but not Hagia Eirene.
+It was also a powerful message from Fatih Sultan Mehmed.
+A way of showing that he could do whatever he wished.
+He converted Hagia Sophia into a mosque, but left Hagia Eirene untouched.
 It was his pure caprice.

-Janissaries that resided within the adjacent barracks used it as the weapons warehouse.
-During the Sultan Ahmed III’s reign, Hagia Eirene was an armoury.
+The Janissaries, who resided in the adjacent barracks, later used it as a weapons warehouse.
+During the reign of Sultan Ahmed III, Hagia Eirene served as an armoury.

-Between 1846 and 1974, it was the Museum of Antiquities and Military Museum.
+Between 1846 and 1974, it functioned as the Museum of Antiquities and later the Military Museum.

 Church for Ottoman sultans